nameri96/HW-YA/README.md

 * You'll have to start using a versioning system at some point, and if you haven't done so already, 4th year of software engineering degree is about time.
 Thank us later.

 ### Things don't work
+Give it another go, ask other students, or try to identify the problem and search for a solution on-line.

+### Things Still Don't Work
-Please come to Michael receptions hours or set up a meeting by email, in case these hours don't work for you.
+Please contact Michael, or come to his receptions hours.
+Or set up a meeting by email.